 In general, there haven’t been any catastrophic changes in the algorithms of the above social media platforms.
 There have just been small tweaks to perfect how each platform decides what content to show.

 I have just focused on the three platforms that I highlighted in my previous guide to social media algorithms.
-However, if you would like more information on tackling the likes of YouTube, LinkedIn, or the new giant TikTok, please leave a comment below or drop us a message on social media.
+However, if you would like more information on tackling the likes of YouTube, LinkedIn, or the new giant TikTok, please feel free to get in touch.